pm2-hive/pm2-hive.github.io/docs/features/specifics.md

 ## Multiple PM2 on the same server

-The client and daemon communicates via socket files available in $HOME/.pm2/[pub.sock|rpc.sock]
+The client and daemon communicate via socket files available in $HOME/.pm2/[pub.sock|rpc.sock].

-You can start multiple PM2 instances by changing the `PM2_HOME` environmnent variable.
+You can start multiple PM2 instances by changing the `PM2_HOME` environment variable.

 ```bash
 $ PM2_HOME='.pm2' pm2 start echo.js --name="echo-node-1"